The Beachcomber (1954 film): Plot

 A year after arriving on the island Gray is disappointed to see Ted arrested and brought up before him in court for encouraging a girl at the mission to steal some money which he then spent on drink before becoming involved in a drunken brawl.
 Gray breaks with precedent and sentences Ted to three months' hard labour on a neighbouring island.
-While there, the local headman (Michael Hordern) suffers from appendicitis.
+While there, the local headman suffers from appendicitis.
 Because her brother, who functions as a local doctor as well as running the mission, is unwell, Martha travels out and successfully performs the operation.
 She nurses the headman back to health, while also tending to a local elephant that had injured its trunk after being attacked by a crocodile.
 On the way back she travels in a boat with Ted, who has now finished his sentence.
 She strongly disapproves of Ted, and the fact that he and the crew are drunk on arrack.
 She is horrified when the propeller fails and they are forced to spend the night on a small desert island.
 She is convinced that Ted will try and molest her, but to her surprise he leaves her alone all night—except to put some blankets on her to stop her becoming cold.

 When they return to the capital she is now slightly infatuated with Ted, in whom she can see signs of goodness.
 He remains repulsed by her, and ignores her gentle attempts to get to know him better.
 His drunken behaviour on the island carries on as before, and he is involved in another brawl.
 This time Gray is forced to sentence him to deportation to Australia.
 His departure is delayed by a sudden outbreak of cholera which sweeps the islands.
 With all available hands needed in the capital, only Martha can be spared to go to the northern islands to treat the outbreak there.
 Because the governor and her brother are worried that the spread of disease might encourage a native rebellion they are hesitant to let her go.
 Ultimately they agree, provided she takes Ted with her.
 At first he refuses to help her when he is approached, but later guiltily agrees to join her.